Notes on diffusive and shear quasinormal modes of black branes: Abstract

 \section{Abstract}

-In the literature, to extract the dispersion relation of low-frequency quasinormal modes in both transverse and shear channels, it is a customary recipe to assume firstly $\omega\sim\O(q)$ for solving the equation of motion and finally $\omega\sim\O(q^2)$ when applying the Dirichlet boundary condition.
-The two assumptions are at apparent odds with each other though the recipe usually gives the same result as that from other channels or from the Kubo formula.
-We refine the recipe by assuming $\omega\sim\O(q^2)$ consistently, and demonstrate it in the transverse channel of the Schwarzschild black brane and the shear channel of the Gauss-Bonnet black brane.
+In the literature, to extract the dispersion relation of low-frequency quasinormal modes in both diffusive and shear channels, it is a customary recipe to assume firstly $\omega\sim\mathcal{O}$ to solve the equation of motion and finally $\omega\sim\mathcal{O}(q^2)$ when applying the Dirichlet boundary condition.
+The two assumptions appear confusing though the recipe usually gives the same result as that from other channels or from the Kubo formula.
+We refine the recipe by assuming $\omega\sim\mathcal{O}(q^2)$ from the beginning to the end, and demonstrate it in the diffusive channel of the Schwarzschild black brane and the shear channel of the Gauss-Bonnet black brane.